epicchainlabs/epicchain-privatenet/README.md

 # EpicChain Private Network for Blockchain Testing

 This document provides comprehensive instructions for setting up and running a private network tailored for EpicChain blockchain testing.
-This setup is based on the [CityOfZion container](https://github.com/CityOfZion/neo-privatenet-docker) and has been customized to fit the needs of the EpicChain ecosystem.
+This setup is based on the [EpicChain Lab's container](https://github.com/epicchainlabs/neo-privatenet-docker) and has been customized to fit the needs of the EpicChain ecosystem.

 ## How to Boot Up the Environment